sametivon/sametivon/README.md

-- 👋 Hi, I’m mecit.
+- 👋 Hi, it's Sam.
-- 👀 I’m interested in APEX and JS
+- 👀 I’m interested in vibecoding
-- 🌱 I’m currently learning SALESFORCE and JS
-- 💞️ I’m looking to collaborate on SALESFORCE DEVELOPERS and Frontend DEVELOPERS

 - 📫 How to reach me @linkedin.com/sametivon

 <!---